Virtual Private Cloud-VPC – All You Need To Know in 2025

 • Internet Gateway (IGW) – This allows public subnets in a VPC to connect to the internet.
 It acts as a bridge between the cloud network and the outside world.

 • Network Access Control Lists (ACLs) – ACLs are like security guards that control which data packets can enter or leave a subnet.
-They help in filtering out unauthorized traffic.
+They help in filtering out unauthorised traffic.

 • Security Groups – These act as virtual firewalls for instances (like servers) within a VPC.
 They define which IP addresses or applications can connect to them, adding an extra layer of security.

-• Elastic IPs – These are static IP addresses assigned to cloud resources, ensuring they remain reachable even if they are restarted or moved.
+• Elastic IPs – These are static IP addresses assigned to cloud resources, ensuring they remain reachable even if the resources are restarted or relocated.

 How These Components Work Together